obieh/cicd-with-githubaction-docker-python/README.md

 * Push all codes to github repo

-* Create CICD server with uthubaction
+* Create CICD server with githubAction

 * Build docker file and create a docker repository.